This guide to taking trains from and to London King's Cross focuses on the less obvious aspects of arriving and departing from this station by train.

 The specific number of the platform (track) that each train is leaving from will usually appear on the main departure board and on the other departure screens around the station, around 10 -20 mins ahead of the departure time.

-Most of the Great Northern trains will depart from platforms (tracks) 9-11, and these are located off to the left hand side of the main concourse, on the other side of the walkway which bridges the station at an upper level.
+Most of the Great Northern trains and the Lumo trains will depart from platforms (tracks) 9-11, and these are located off to the left hand side of the main concourse, on the other side of the walkway which bridges the station at an upper level.